Brooklyn, New York

 Digital painting is an awful lot like using traditional mediums like oils and acrylics which I was initially trained in.
 You lay down pencil and paint strokes by hand just the same, the pen picks up the pressure and angle of your movements just the same, the software is sophisticated enough to blend colors like real paint and build texture through layers and layers of laying down brushstrokes, light and shadow, color, and detail.
 You're pushing pixels, but they're still built up and moved around just like pigment.

 I do research and client consulting, loosely sketch several ideas to get a general concept and composition, make a refined line sketch of the best idea, paint in areas of light and shadow to define the forms, add color, add detail – and refine and revise every step of the way as needed.

-If you look to the side column, links and descriptions of all of my personal artsy arsenal and recommendations are at your finger tips.
+If you look to the side column, links and descriptions of some of my personal artsy arsenal and recommendations are at your finger tips.